 How do I change my repayment date?

-It is possible to change the date of your monthly mortgage payments as long as the correct payment is made in each calendar month.
-Please note only one Direct Debit claim can be made in a calendar month.
-If we do not have time to collect a payment within the same month, please be aware this will extend the term of your mortgage loan by one month.
+It’s possible to change the date of your monthly mortgage payments as long as the correct payment is made in each calendar month.
+Please note only 1 Direct Debit claim can be made in a calendar month.
+If we don’t have time to collect a payment within the same month, please be aware this will extend the term of your mortgage loan by 1 month.

-Interest is charged on a daily basis and is passed to the loan a month in arrears.
-Where the period between your existing and your proposed monthly payment dates is greater than one month this will result in the next payment being increased to include the additional days’ interest due.
+Interest is charged daily and is passed to the loan a month in arrears.
+Where the period between your existing and your proposed monthly payment dates is greater than 1 month, this will result in the next payment being increased to include the additional days’ interest due.
 Subsequent monthly payments will revert to the standard monthly payment amount.

-If you have made any lump sum payments your monthly payment would be recalculated.
+If you’ve made any lump sum payments, your monthly payment would be recalculated.

 How are early repayment charges calculated?